AlanCanoDigitalHouse/DesafioSpringWave9/social-meli/README.md

   - `when trying to unfollow a seller who is not followed`
 * ValidationException
   - `when params validation fails`
+* HttpMessageNotReadableException
+  - `when json payload is not well formed`

 ## Features